Safeguarding Information

 Remote Connections

-SF State offers Virtual Private Network (VPN) encrypted connections to faculty and staff to enable access to secure local area network resources when users are not directly connected to the campus network.
-When unsecured network connections are used, transmitted data can be intercepted using eavesdropping programs.
+SF State offers Virtual Private Network (VPN) connections to faculty and staff to enable secure access to the university’s network resources when users are not directly connected to the campus network.

 Handling Paper Records

-Paper records should also be scrutinized and managed with care.
-Records which contain confidential information are to be retained only as long as they are valid, useful, and required to be retained.
-(See section 4 of the Student Privacy Rights Policy and Procedure for student records retention policy, and the CSU Records Retention & Disposition Schedules.)
+Paper records containing sensitive information should be retained only as long as they are valid, useful, and required to be retained.
+(See section 4 of the Student Privacy Rights Policy and Procedures regarding student records retention, and the CSU Records Retention & Disposition Schedules.).
+Confidential paper records must be stored and accessed in physically secured office areas that do not offer public access.
+Visitors entering such areas must be escorted and monitored at all times.

 Departmental Managers are responsible for overseeing disposal of paper and other media (including electronic media) in their areas.